The Value of Silver Dimes Before & After 1964

 President Benjamin Harrison approved the design in November 1891.
 Production of the new coins finally commenced in 1892.
 The coins were met with mixed reception and discontinued in 1916, as soon as it was legally possible to do so.

-The Liberty head is the primary motif on the obverse side.
+The Liberty Head is the primary motif on the obverse side.
 The inscriptions “UNITED STATES OF AMERICA” and the year of issuance are also featured on the obverse.
 The reverse side sports the denomination in raised letters and is surrounded by a wreath.

 Winged Liberty Head “Mercury” Dime

-The Winged Liberty Head dime, widely referred to as the “Mercury dime,” was introduced in 1916 as part of a series which replaced coins designed by Charles Barber.
-Famous sculptor Adolph A. Weinman designed the new coins.
+The Winged Liberty Head dime, widely referred to as the “Mercury dime,” was introduced in 1916 as part of a series that replaced coins designed by Charles Barber.
+Famous sculptor Adolph A. Weinman designed the new ten-cent coins.
 The Winged Liberty Head dimes were minted until 1946 when they were replaced by the Franklin D. Roosevelt dimes.

 On the obverse side, the Winged Liberty Head dime features the goddess Liberty with a winged Phrygian cap, a traditional symbol of liberty and freedom in the West.
 The inscriptions “LIBERTY” and “IN GOD WE TRUST” are also featured on the obverse side.
 The year of issuance can be found beneath the sculpture.
-Thanks to the winged cap, the coin quickly became known as “Mercury” dime, as Lady Liberty with the winged cap resembled the Roman god Mercury.
+Thanks to the winged cap, the coin quickly became known as the “Mercury” dime, as Lady Liberty with the winged cap resembled the Roman god Mercury.

-The coin is 17.9 mm in diameter and 2.5 g in weight.
-The alloy is 90% silver and 10% copper and each circulated coin contains .715 troy oz of silver.
+The pre-1965 silver dime is 17.9 mm in diameter and 2.5 g in total weight.
+The alloy is 90% silver and 10% copper and each circulated coin contains 0.07234 troy oz of silver.

 Roosevelt Dime